-Mindful meditation can impact every area of our lives in a positive way.
-Learn how this practice can foster a more intimate and healthy sex life.
+Meditation can impact every area of our lives in a positive way.
+Learn how this practice can foster a more exciting, connected, and healthy sex life.

-The media is full of images and headlines about how to have great sex: hot bodies and new moves, gymnastic positions and pearly pink sex toys will “spice things up” and help you either give or get the mind-blowing pleasure you’ve been looking for.
+The media is full of images and headlines about how to have great sex: hot bodies, new moves, gymnastic positions, and pearly pink sex toys will “spice things up” and help you either give or get the mind-blowing pleasure you’ve been looking for.

-Specifically what happens when we’re stressed or anxious during sex is our brain sends the message to our bodies to constrict blood flow to all parts of our bodies except what we need to fight or run away—that doesn’t leave much left for some key parts used in sex (aka genitals).
+When we’re stressed or anxious during sex our brain sends the message to our bodies to constrict blood flow to all parts of our bodies except what we need to fight or run away—that doesn’t leave much left for some key parts used in sex (aka genitals).

 When we are present in the moment, however, the activity in the part of our brain called the anterior insula is increased.
 This part of the brain is like a huge communication channel between the brain’s different parts and the body.
 When this part is activated we perceive our physical sensations in a deeper, more intense way.
 We can also be more emotionally present and in-tune with our partners.
 This gives us a chance to more fully connect.
 It becomes a sort of positive feedback loop because connection and in-tune sex reinforce each other.